-As a parent, it is important to realize that the student you send away will probably not be the same when they return.
+As a parent or guardian, it is important to realize that the student you send away will probably not be the same when they return.
 No matter the length of the program or the location, Elon global engagement provides students the opportunity to expand their perceptions and knowledge.
 Celebrate the change in your student and encourage them to continue growing intellectually and emotionally.

 Below are links to important student pages: